Plutarch's Life of Timoleon

 Part Three

-[The only exception was the city of Adranum (consecrated to the god Adranus, and greatly honoured and reverenced through all Sicily)]; which was then in dissension, one [person] against another, insomuch as one part of them took part with Hicetas and the Carthaginians, and another side of them sent unto Timoleon.
-So it fortuned that both the one [Hicetas] and the other [Timoleon], making all the possible speed they could who should come first: [they] arrived both in manner at one self time.
-Hicetas had about five thousand soldiers.
-Timoleon had not, in all, above twelve hundred men, with the which he departed to go towards Adranum, [which was] distant from Tauromenium about three hundred and forty furlongs.
+The only exception was the city of Adranum (consecrated to the god Adranus, and greatly honoured and reverenced through all Sicily); which was then in dissension, one person against another, insomuch as one part of them took part with Hicetas and the Carthaginians, and another side of them sent unto Timoleon.
+It so fell out that these auxiliaries, striving which should be soonest, both arrived at Adranum about the same time.

 Then the Adranitans, opening their gates, yielded unto Timoleon, declaring unto him with great fear, and no less wonder, how at the very time when he gave charge upon the enemies, the doors of the temple of their god opened of themselves, and that the javelin which the image of their god did hold in his hand, did shake at the very end where the iron head was, and how all his face was seen to sweat.